awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 + If you use an AWS SDK, you already have automatic *retry and backoff* logic at your disposal\.
 For more information, see [Error Retries and Exponential Backoff in AWS](http://docs.aws.amazon.com/general/latest/gr/api-retries.html) in the *Amazon Web Services General Reference*\.

 + If you don't use the AWS SDK features for retry and backoff, allow a pause \(for example, 200 ms\) before retrying the [ReceiveMessage](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html) action after receiving no messages, a timeout, or an error message from Amazon SQS\.
 For subsequent use of `ReceiveMessage` that gives the same results, allow a longer pause \(for example, 400 ms\)\.

+## Setting Up Long Polling<a name="setting-up-long-polling"></a>

+*Long polling* helps reduce the cost of using Amazon SQS by eliminating the number of empty responses \(when there are no messages available for a `[ReceiveMessage](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)` request\) and false empty responses \(when messages are available but aren't included in a response\)\.
+For more information, see [Amazon SQS Long Polling](sqs-long-polling.md)\.

+To ensure optimal message processing, use the following strategies:

++ In most cases, you can set the `ReceiveMessage` wait time to 20 seconds\.
+If 20 seconds is too long for your application, set a shorter `ReceiveMessage` wait time \(1 second minimum\)\.
+If you don't use an AWS SDK to access Amazon SQS, or if you configure an AWS SDK to have a shorter wait time, you might have to modify your Amazon SQS client to either allow longer requests or use a shorter wait time for long polling\.

++ If you implement long polling for multiple queues, use one thread for each queue instead of a single thread for all queues\.
+Using a single thread for each queue allows your application to process the messages in each of the queues as they become available, while using a single thread for polling multiple queues might cause your application to become unable to process messages available in other queues while the application waits \(up to 20 seconds\) for the queue which doesn't have any available messages\.

 ## Capturing Problematic Messages<a name="capturing-problematic-messages"></a>